 Northwestern High School's community believes that there is a relationship between student attire, classroom behavior, attitude, and achievement.
 The main objective of this Code of Dress is to help provide guidelines for appropriate attire as students transition from the classroom environment to the world of work or other postsecondary settings.

 Goals/Objectives:

-Provide a safe and secure environment Identify students/staff from visitors or trespassers Promote students' self-concepts, self-discipline and pride Bring dignity to classroom/workplace environment Set tone for serious, real world/job-like approach to class Lessen distractive cultural and economic differences Reduce gang type influences and behaviors Decrease classroom disruptions
+Provide a safe and secure environment Set tone for serious, real world/job-like approach to class differences